 When Do You Have To Tell Someone You Have An STD?

-Overall, choosing when you are going to tell someone you have an STD involves imagining what you would do in the other person’s shoes.
-If that other person is upset by your timing, do you believe their opinion to be fair/logical?
+Overall, choosing when you are going to tell someone you have an STD involves imagining what you would do in the other person’s shoes and deciding what is right for you and that specific relationship.
+There are positive and negative aspects to both methods, of course, and both can be considered ethical approaches.

 Only you can decide which approach is best.